 Bidet Seat

 Same idea as a bidet attachment, but waaaay more luxe.
-Bidet seats replace your entire toilet seat and include features like a remote controlled heated seat, front and bum wash, warm water, and a bum dryer.
-With all the extra bells and whistles, bidet seats typically require electricity to serve as your personal butt-ler.
+Bidet seats replace your entire toilet seat.
+Non-electric bidet seats can include features like a front and bum wash, warm water, and quick release seat without the need of an outlet or batteries.
+Extra bells and whistles, like a remote-controlled heated seat and a bum dryer, typically require electric bidet seats to serve as your personal butt-ler.

 Your perfect butt buddy if: You spend a lot of time on the toilet and want a red carpet pooping experience.